ChiCubed/gitbook-plugin-echartjs/README.md

 (Note the `type="equation"` in the block.)
 This will create a chart with type 'scatter'.
 Any of the normal Chart.js options can be used within the 'options' object.

+The equation will be considered to have a "y = " prepended to it, unless it contains a "y", in which case it will be considered to have a "x = " prepended to it.

-Start, stop and step refer to the distance along the x-axis between each point that is drawn by the plugin.
+Start, stop and step refer to the distance along the axis between each point that is drawn by the plugin.
 You can configure the scales using the 'options', as described [here](http://www.chartjs.org/docs/latest/axes/cartesian/linear.html).

 ### Important Note